 Who Does Onboarding?

-Onboarding is done by the employer, a member of the HR staff, or a supervisor.
+A onboarding program is done by the employer, a member of the HR staff, or a supervisor.
 Sometimes all of these people will contribute to onboarding by introducing the new employee to different aspects of the company.

 It is common for the new hire to be assigned a peer mentor during the onboarding process.
 This can ease the learning process for new hires by providing them with a sense of comfort in their new work environment.

 Employers should pick a peer mentor who will have a positive influence on the new hire as well as someone who exemplifies the characteristics they want the newbie to exhibit.
+Employee engagement is critical during this time period.

 How Is Onboarding Different From Orientation?